 But there are steps you can take to clear up your problem.
 First, you should hire an Illinois attorney who is familiar with the judges and prosecutors in your former case’s jurisdiction.
 The attorney can then petition the court to vacate the old warrant and explain the circumstances surrounding your failure to appear in the original case.
 Knowing the players will help the attorney assess the best time to file the motion and best arguments to use on your behalf.
 You will likely need to appear in person for this hearing and will probably not be allowed to appear on zoom.

 Often, a judge will vacate your old warrant and allow the case to proceed.
 You will then need the attorney to defend you at trial or work out a plea agreement.
 At times, the underlying charges may even be dismissed, although this result varies tremendously from jurisdiction to jurisdiction and depends on the severity of your original charges.

-If you have questions about petitioning for a pardon or commutation, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.
+If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.